 The gradual return to rigid pre-Keynesian convictions (now labelled as 'new classical' macroeconomics), was partly affected by developments in the theory of expectations.
 Although fierce opponents of stabilization policy accepted the 'natural-rate hypothesis,' they could not use the expectation-adjusted Phillips Curve as developed by Friedman and Phelps to fully support their point.
 That framework still allowed governments to affect the real economy in the short run and, unfortunately, that short run was much too long.
 According to Friedman (1968, p.
 11), the 'temporary' effect of government policy could last anywhere between two to twenty years, so the case for stabilization policy could not be totally dismissed.
 To overcome this obstacle, adherents of the new classical approach needed to modify the expectation-adjusted Phillips Curve even further.
-In particular, they focused on the factors determining the speed at which the Phillips Curve shifted from one long-run position to the next.
-For Friedman, the relocation of the Phillips Curve was not instantaneous because institutional arrangements (such as long-term contracts) created friction and because price expectations were slow to adapt to evolving reality.
+In particular, they focused on the factors determining the speed at which the Phillips Curve was not instantaneous because institutional arrangements (such as long-term contracts) created friction and because price expectations were slow to adapt to evolving reality.
 Hence, the nullifying of these two obstacles became an essential step toward accepting the conclusions of new classical macroeconomics.